-On Day 1 of our Iceland road trip it was sideways-raining and gloomy outside.
-But we were still excited to begin our day of exploring the Golden Circle and checking out the best South Iceland waterfalls.
-Armed with caffeinated beverages (since it was midnight at home in Denver) and water-proof gear, we set off to begin our adventure.
+On Day 1 of our Iceland campervan road trip, it was sideways-raining and gloomy outside.
+But we were still excited to begin our day of exploring the Golden Circle route and checking out the best South Iceland waterfalls.
+Armed with caffeinated beverages (since it was midnight at home in Denver) and water-proof gear, we set off to check out some of the most iconic things to do in Iceland.

 Driving around Reykjavik to get supplies was a bit stressful, as is navigating any big city for the first time.
 But once we got onto Route 1 (the Ring Road) it was smooth sailing from there.
 Everything is very well marked and easy to find.

 We quickly learned the symbol for point of interest and stopped pretty much every time we spotted it.
 We actually called it “the wonder symbol” because we have an unhealthy obsession with the show An Idiot Abroad and like to quote it whenever possible.
-(If you haven’t seen it you really should – all seasons are available on Netflix).
+(If you haven’t seen it you really should).

 By the time we reached the turn for the Golden Circle, it was around noon.
 So we decided to go to the amazing tomato soup place I read about in a blog.
+This isn’t traditionally on the Golden Circle Route, but Friðheimar Greenhouse was a worthy detour.
 I knew I could get tomato soup anywhere.
-But there was just something that sounded so lovely about eating fresh tomato soup in a warm greenhouse on such a gloomy day.
+But there was just something that sounded so lovely about eating fresh tomato soup in a warm Iceland greenhouse on such a gloomy day.
 I couldn’t get that dang soup out of my mind!

 Geysir was a quick stop, but definitely worth seeing.
 It is hilarious how excited people get when they are doused with thick, warm smoke!